fang-ling/C-Collections/README.md

 ## Contents

 - `Array` [`v1.6`] An ordered, random-access collection.
+- `BinaryHeap` [`v1.0`] A complete binary tree which satisfies the heap ordering property.
+It provides constant time lookup of the largest (by default) element, at the expense of logarithmic insertion and extraction.
 - `BTree` [`v1.0`] An efficient in-memory B-tree implementation, suitable for use as a bag, a set, or a dictionary.
 - `Deque` [`v1.1`] A double-ended queue backed by a ring buffer.
 Deques are random-access collections that allows fast insertion and deletion at both its beginning and its end.